-- political, legal, regulatory, financial market and economic conditions and/or developments in the United States and abroad, including the war in Ukraine, the rise of inflation, supply chain disruptions and potential changes to global trade patterns; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors; - global and domestic adverse weather-related events, food safety, disease, pandemics and other unfavorable conditions that periodically occur that impact agricultural productivity and income;
+- political, legal, regulatory, financial market and economic conditions and/or developments in the United States and abroad, including the war in Ukraine, the elevated level of inflation, supply chain disruptions and potential changes to global trade patterns; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors; - global and domestic adverse weather-related events, food safety, disease, pandemics and other unfavorable conditions that periodically occur that impact agricultural productivity and income;

-- climate change and/or measures to address climate change; - uncertainties and risks associated with the continued impact of the COVID-19 pandemic, including its impact on the System's business, results of operations and financial condition including our various regulatory ratios such as capital and liquidity; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the System, the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy; - credit, interest rate and liquidity risk inherent in System institutions lending activities; - the replacement of LIBOR and the implementation of Secured Overnight Financing Rate (SOFR) or other benchmark interest rates; - changes in assumptions for determining the allowance for loan losses, other-thantemporary impairment and fair value measurements; and - · outlooks for agricultural conditions.
+- climate change and/or measures to address climate change; - uncertainties and risks associated with the continued impact of the COVID-19 pandemic, including its impact on the System's business, results of operations and financial condition including our various regulatory ratios such as capital and liquidity; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the System, the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy, including interest rate increases; - credit, interest rate and liquidity risk inherent in System institutions lending activities; - the replacement of LIBOR and the implementation of Secured Overnight Financing Rate (SOFR) or other benchmark interest rates and a shifting interest rate environment; - changes in assumptions for determining the allowance for loan losses, other-thantemporary impairment and fair value measurements; and - outlooks for agricultural conditions.